top of page

 Can I get a puppy with a tail?

 No. All puppies are sold with docked tails and dew claws removed.
 Tails are docked within 3 days of birth and there is no way I know who is getting which puppy at that early stage.
 Also, since I always reserve first choice for myself, I don't want a full tail and would hate for the puppy with the tail to turn out to be the best prospect in the litter.
-The only way I will ever have a puppy with a tail available is if it has a rough start and I'm worried that they puppy won't survive but it rallies and turns out fine.
+The only way I will ever have a puppy with a tail available is if it has a rough start and I'm worried about it.

 What dog food will the puppies have been eating?